 Fresh Fruit, Broken Bodies - Seth Holmes' New Book on Migrant Farmworkers Now Available

-Seth Holmes, who is Martin Sisters Assistant Professor in the School of Public Health, and Chair of ISSI's newly formed Center for Social Medicine, has a new book out, Fresh Fruit, Broken Bodies: Migrant Farmworkers in the United States (UC Press, 2013), which is based on five years of ethnographic research (including berry-picking and traveling with migrants bach and forth from Oaxaca up the West Coast).
+Seth Holmes, who is Martin Sisters Assistant Professor in the School of Public Health, and Chair of ISSI's newly formed Center for Social Medicine, has a new book out, Fresh Fruit, Broken Bodies: Migrant Farmworkers in the United States (UC Press, 2013), which is based on five years of ethnographic research (including berry-picking and traveling with migrants back and forth from Oaxaca up the West Coast).
 Holmes, an anthropologist and MD in the mold of Paul Farmer and Didier Fassin, uncovers how market forces, anti-immigrant sentiment, and racism undermine health and health care.
 Holmes' material is visceral and powerful.
 For instance, he trekked with his informants illegally through the desert border into Arizona, where they were apprehended and jailed by the Border Patrol.
 After he was released from jail (and his companions were deported back to Mexico), Holmes interviewed Border Patrol agents, local residents, and armed vigilantes in the borderlands.
 He lived with indigenous Mexican families in the mountains of Oaxaca and in farm labor camps in the United States, planted and harvested corn, picked strawberries, accompanied sick workers to clinics and hospitals, participated in healing rituals, and mourned at funerals for friends.
 The result is a "thick description" that conveys the full measure of struggle, suffering, and resilience of these farmworkers.
 Read more about Holmes' book here.

 Center for Latino Policy Research Releases Report on Online Voting and Nativity